California Pregnancy Discrimination Lawyers

 State Law: California Fair Employment and Housing Act (FEHA)

-The FEHA prohibits pregnancy discrimination in employment and housing, but unlike federal law, it applies to all employers who have five or more employees.
+The FEHA prohibits pregnancy discrimination in employment and housing, but unlike federal law, it applies to all employers who have 5 or more employees.
 And, the FEHA differs from the federal Pregnancy Discrimination Act in one other very important way: the FEHA requires employers to provide reasonable accommodations to pregnant employees even if the employer does not offer such accommodations to disabled employees.

 State Law: California Family Rights Act (CFRA)